shantdashjian/the-summarizer/README.md

 ## Challenges and Learning Points:
 1. I practiced deploying AI-powered applications to Cloudflare.
 2. I limited the CORS origin to the web client for security.
+3. I showed different images depending on the screen width using the picture element.

 <hr>